HomeDing/homeding.github.io/logger.md

 **Output:**
 ```
-__>init: path=/ cache_header=NO-CACHE
+  >init: path=/ cache_header=NO-CACHE
 ```

 ## Trace level logging LOGGER\_TRACE(...) and LOGGER\_ETRACE(...)

-This macro is intended to be used for function level tracing e.g. to log the called function and the parameters Like the LOGGER_RAW macro the output is sent to the Serial output port only.
+This macro is intended to be used for function level tracing e.g. to log the called function and the parameters.

-The macro is completely disabled when specifying no debug port in the settings.
+Like the LOGGER_RAW macro the output is sent to the Serial output port only.

-It is completely disabled when specifying no debug port in the settings.
+The functionality of this macro is completely disabled when specifying no debug port in the settings.

->sys:e:sketch setup done.
+Disabling the debug port in the board settings will reduce the program size because these logging lines will produce no code and will consume no cpu time.

 The `LOGGER_TRACE` macro can be used everywhere for logging with the trace level.
-The formatting from printf is used and lines will have a `>sys:t:` prefix with type and id coming from the element definition.
+The formatting from printf is used and lines will have a `HH:MM:SS sys:t:` prefix with type and id coming from the element definition.

 The `LOGGER_ETRACE` macro is especially made for logging the trace level in element implementations.
-The formatting from printf is used and lines will have a `>[type]/[id]:t:` prefix with type and id coming from the element definition.
+The formatting from printf is used and lines will have a `HH:MM:SS [type]/[id]:t:` prefix with type and id coming from the element definition.

 **Example:**